JeovaniMartinez/Android-Utils/docs/utilities/translucent-theme.md

 ## Description

-Style and base class that allows activities to have a completely transparent background, or a background with a certain opacity.
+Style and base class for creating activities with a translucent background.

 ![img](../img/translucent-theme/translucent-theme-img1.png)